How many Cloud traces is right for me?

 Many other remote network monitoring tools use a pay-per-agent pricing structure, where you need to make strategic decisions on what to buy and where to deploy.

-- Lower costs — With CloudConnect, you’re not paying for hardware leases or software keys.
+- Lower costs — With Cloud and CloudConnect, you’re not paying for hardware leases or software keys.
 Tracing a connection is what you actually need, so why get charged for all the extras?

 - Greater flexibility — With pay-per-agent models, you have to choose what and where to deploy.
 With per-trace, you can start and stop testing whenever you need from anywhere you choose within seconds.
 In addition, because of how our agent-cloud relay system works, you can deploy agents in places you can’t normally access with hardware or other monitoring solutions.

-- Complete coverage — With CloudConnect, you can deploy over a hundred agents at no cost.
+- Complete coverage — You can deploy over a hundred remote agents at no cost.
 Instead of restricting yourself to a critical endpoint, you can simply install agents on everything you monitor.
 Need to test a connection?
 Select the device, start a trace, and see the results.

 We think of it like this: Traced-based subscriptions offer the best value and flexibility to you, and that’s now remote network monitoring should be.